wallarm/product-documentation/docs/latest/api-attack-surface/overview.md

 Work with API Attack Surface Management looks as follows:

-* You bye subscription.
+* You buy subscription.
-* You set your target domains to be scanned.
+* You set your root domains to be scanned.
 * For specified domains, Wallarm searches for subdomains/hosts and lists them.

+    AASM system collects subdomains using various OSINT methods, such as passive DNS analysis, SSL/TLS certificate analysis, Certificate Transparency Logs analysis, via search engines and enumeration of the most frequently occurring subdomains.

+* Wallarm identifies geolocation and data center for each host.
+* Wallarm identifies exposed APIs on each host.
+* Wallarm identifies security solutions (WAF/WAAP) protecting the host and evaluate their efficiency.
 * Wallarm checks public resources for published (leaked) data related to specified domains.
 * At specified domains, Wallarm searches for revealed (leaked) sensitive data.
 * Wallarm lists leaks found for specified domains.